The Heisenberg category of a category: Grothendieck groups

 The $k$-th exterior power of $\CC[1] \oplus \CC[-1]$ is $\bigoplus_{j=0}^k \CC[k-2j]$.
 Identifying it with $H^{\ast}(\mathbb{P}^k)[k]$, we see that Proposition~\ref{prop:transposed_cat_heisenberg_relations} agrees with \cite[Proposition 2]{cautis2012heisenberg}:

 \end{Example}

-\subsection{Grothendieck groups}
+\section{Grothendieck groups}

 Recall the definition of the numerical Grothendieck group $\numGgp{}$ of a \dg category given in Section~\ref{subsec:prelim_grothendieck_group}.
-It is the quotient of the usual Grothendieck group by the kernel of the Euler paring.
-Recall also that we write $\halg\basecat$ for the idempotent modified Heisenberg algebra of the lattice $(\numGgp\basecat,\, \chi)$.
+It is the quotient of the usual Grothendieck group by the kernel of the Euler pairing.
+Recall from Section~\ref{subsubsec:idempotent_modification} that we write $\halg\basecat$ for the idempotent modified Heisenberg algebra of the lattice $(\numGgp\basecat,\, \chi)$.
 We note again that we use the numerical Grothendieck group to ensure that this algebra has trivial centre.

 In this section we compare $\halg\basecat$ to the Grothendieck group of the Heisenberg category $\hcat\basecat$.
-Let $K_0(\hcat\basecat,\,\kk)$ be the $\kk$-linear category with the same objects as $\hcat\basecat$ and morphism spaces
+Let $\mathrm{K}_0(\hcat\basecat,\,\kk)$ be the $\kk$-linear category with the same objects as $\hcat\basecat$ and morphism spaces